Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is a single, efficient sentence with zero waste.
-It's front-loaded with the core purpose and appropriately sized for a simple retrieval tool, making it easy to parse quickly.
+The description is a single, clear sentence with no unnecessary words.
+It is front-loaded with the core purpose and contains no fluff.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.